anic17/SWH/README.md

 ### Scripting Windows Host

-As first was released the console, the versions of the console are more.
+As the console was released the console, the are more console versions than scripting.

 * 1.x - End of support 31 June of 2020